Queensland Government On-time Payment Policy

 Read the current list of department-specific exemptions.

-The Queensland Government will monitor interest penalty payments and publish them on the Open Data website each quarter.
+The Queensland Government will monitor departmental payment performance and any penalty interest paid to small business suppliers and publish details on the Open Data website each quarter.
 No information that will identify you or your business will be listed.